 Wolchok JD, Yuan J, Houghton AN, et al: Safety and immunogenicity of tyrosinase DNA vaccines in patients with melanoma.
 Mol Ther 15:2044-50, 2007

 Young SE, Martinez SR, Essner R: The role of surgery in treatment of stage IV melanoma.
 J Surg Oncol 94:344-51, 2006Imprima English

-May 18, 2012 - For patients with V600 BRAF-mutant solid tumors, treatment with the oral BRAF inhibitor dabrafenib and the oral MEK 1/2 inhibitor trametinib is tolerated and has clinical activity in BRAF inhibitor-naive metastatic melanoma, according to a study released May 16 in advance of presentation at the annual meeting of the American Society of Clinical Oncology, held from June 1 to 5 in Chicago.
+Jun 5, 2012 - For patients with metastatic melanoma with activating mutations in serine-threonine protein kinase B-RAF, treatment with the oral selective MEK inhibitor trametinib is associated with improved progression-free and overall survival, compared with chemotherapy, according to a study published online June 4 in the New England Journal of Medicine to coincide with presentation at the annual meeting of the American Society of Clinical Oncology, held from June 1 to 5 in Chicago.

 Feb 23, 2012